 - Tags it appropriately for future reference

-This eliminates the "I'll document it later" problem—documentation happens as part of the workflow.
+This kills the "I'll document it later" problem.
+Documentation happens as part of the workflow, not after it.

 - Connect your Notion account when prompted